18th Call for Proposals

 The Common Fund’s mandate is to enhance the socioeconomic development of commodity producers and contribute to the development of society as a whole.
 In line with its market-oriented approach, the Fund concentrates on commodity development projects financed from its resources.

 These resources consist of voluntary contributions, capital subscriptions by Member Countries transferred to the Second Account and interest earned.
 In partnership with other development institutions, the private sector and civil society, the Fund endeavours to achieve overall efficiency in and impact on commodity development.

 CFC is proud to play a catalytic role in promoting and supporting poverty alleviation through commodity- focused development.

-4 February 2021, Amsterdam.
-Rwanda remains an inspiring story in the developing world.
-Managing Director Ambassador Sheikh Mohammed Belal stated this as he received H.E.
-Mr. Olivier J.P.
-Nduhungirehe, Ambassador of the Republic of Rwanda to the Netherlands in the CFC Secretariat today.
+1 April 2021, Amsterdam.
 H.E.
-Mr. Olivier J.P.
-Nduhungirehe came to visit CFC for the first time to know more about the activities of the CFC and its impact on the ground.
+Mr. Mayerfas, newly appointed Ambassador of the Republic of Indonesia to the Netherlands, is seen with Managing Director Ambassador Sheikh Mohammed Belal at the Secretariat of the CFC.
+H.E.
+Mr. Mayerfas came to visit CFC for the first time to know more about the activities of the CFC and its impact on the ground.

 Ambassador Mayerfas was duly briefed about the ongoing reforms that CFC is undergoing to serve the member states better in the days to come.
 Ambassador Belal elaborated on the elements, what he termed as green recovery in a post pandemic era, to help COVID-19 wrecked small holder and SMEs to get to their feet at the earliest.

 Meeting with officials from the Egyptian Ministry of Agriculture and Land Reclamation, Ministry of Foreign Affairs, Cairo and Embassy of Egypt, The Hague